What is a Ketones in Urine Test?

-Your health care provider may order a ketones in urine test if you have diabetes or other risk factors for developing ketones.
-You may also need this test if you have symptoms of ketoacidosis.
-These include:
+Your health care provider may order a ketones in urine test if you have diabetes or other conditions that increase your risk for developing high ketone levels.
+You may also need this test if you have symptoms of ketoacidosis, including:

 - Nausea or vomiting

 - Pain in your abdomen (belly)

 - Trouble breathing